 Critical Importance of the Clinical Development Plan

 A clinical development plan (CDP) is a comprehensive document that presents a holistic strategy for developing an investigational product from preclinical testing through clinical trials, regulatory submissions, and marketing authorization.
-These plans can serve as critical roadmaps to ensure potential new therapies are safe and effective and ultimately meet the needs of the target patient population.
-For small and mid-sized biotech companies in particular, the CDP can serve as a principal indicator of potential success, encompassing multi-functional considerations of the key elements that impact the success of a clinical program.
+In practice, this strategy is often supported by experts who help guide execution across development stages through integrated clinical development services.
+The CDP can serve as a critical roadmap to ensure potential new therapies are safe and effective and ultimately meet the needs of the target patient population.
+For small and mid-size biopharma companies in particular, the CDP can serve as a principal indicator of potential success, encompassing multi-functional considerations of the key elements that impact the success of a clinical program.

 Core Elements of the Clinical Development Plan